pharmacome/curation/using-git.rst

 2. Fetch and pull from the origin
 3. Make a new branch with a descriptive (but succinct) name of what you'll be working on.
-   If this branch corresponds to adding a new article, title the branch with the author's last name and publication year prepended with ``curation-``.
+   If this branch corresponds to adding a new article, title the branch with the author's last name and publication year prefixed with ``curation-``.
 Example:
    ``curation-olsen2016``

 2. Commits with Incremental Progress
 ------------------------------------
 Commit early and often.
 Each commit should describe what's being worked on, and follow best community practices for writing the commit.
-See: https://chris.beams.io/posts/git-commit/
+See: https://chris.beams.io/posts/git-commit/.
 In the future, pre-commit hooks could be used to enforce this policy.

 Between commits, using PyBEL locally to compile the BEL document and find errors is helpful